AlejandroGiner/Lux-in-Tenebris/README.md

 - General area adjusting to adapt new 1.28 vanilla changes to already existing Beyond Typus provinces.

-- Several 3 province areas named "South/north X" due to 5 province state limit in vanilla merged into a single 6 province state.
+- Several 3 province areas named "South/north (area)" due to 5 province state limit in vanilla merged into a single 6 province state.

 - "Aegean sea" sea tile cut in half, with the lower half being named "Sea of crete".